Djjus/WFRP4e-Roll20-Custom/README.md

 Unfortunatley roll20 have decided to delist this sheet due to disagreeing with much of the content included they had been approving for years, talent intergation etc. So in short i will no long be publish a comunity sheet for roll20.
 But the sheet will contiune as a private endevor and I will update this repo occasionally.
 Anybody that wishes (GM with Roll20 Pro account) can still use them with the Custom sheet feature on roll20, download the 3 files (Warhammer 4e Character Sheet.html, translation.json, Warhammer 4e Character Sheet.css) and cut & paste the the data inside to the correct tabs in the Custom sheet configuration section on your roll20 game (see https://wiki.roll20.net/Using_Custom_Character_Sheets).
 All sheets at the time of delisting will be running version v1.76.
 Sorry.

+To install, create a new game and set the character sheet to custom (Pro accounts only).
+Make sure you are looking at the RAW code on Github

+Use CNTL-A to copy all of the HTML code and place it into Roll20 HTML Layout Use CNTL-A to copy all of the CSS code and place it into Roll20 CSS Styling Use CNTL-A to copy all of the JSON translation and place it into Roll20 Translations Save in Roll20 and you are good to go.

 -----------------------------

 This was a fork of https://github.com/vicberg/Roll20-Warhammer-4e-Character-Sheet, which itself is a port of a original Havoc roll20 WHFRP2e sheet.